refinedev/refine/documentation/blog/2023-01-17-airtable-crud-app.md

 ## Implementing CRUD operations
 We will implement the basic CRUD operations like create, list, delete and retrieve post records from Airtable but first, we will create the pages where these operations will be implemented.
+So our React CRUD app will have the following sections:

 ### Creating pages for CRUD operations
 We will add the /posts/ route to our refine application